 Tēnā koutou katoa, haere mai, nau mai

-Jo Vernon is a healer, reflexologist, yoga teacher and educator, she is a passionate advocate for women’s well-being.
+Jo Vernon is a reflexologist, massage therapist, yoga teacher and educator, she is a passionate advocate for women’s well-being.

-Of Ngāti Pūkenga, Ngāti Mahaanga-Hourua, Pākehā and Tongan descent, she is a mama of two, a life long student currently studying Massage Therapy, she also loves weaving, pottery, and gardening, she has been a yoga practitioner for nearly twenty years and a teacher for ten years.
+Of Ngāti Pūkenga, Ngāti Mahaanga-Hourua, Pākehā and Tongan descent, she is a mama of two, a life long student of the healing arts, she also loves weaving, pottery, and gardening, she has been a yoga practitioner for nearly twenty years and a teacher for ten years.
 She lives in Te Whanganui-a-Tara.

 She believes that our bodies are self healing, that the healers role is to support and calm the nervous system, to recognise where there is holding in the body, to help release that holding, and to facilitate the release of energetic blocks to allow the free flow of prana/mauri/life force energy throughout the body.

 In Jo’s experience, what heals is a compassionate whole body/mind approach that cares for and addresses all aspects of ourselves.